J. C. Braly House

 Historic building in Portland, Oregon, U.S.

 The J. C. Braly House is a National Register of Historic Places-listed Colonial Revival-style house located in northwest Portland, Oregon.
+The architect for the home was Lee Arden Thomas who designed a number of other notable structures in Oregon.

 History

 The Braly family originated with James C. Braly and Mary E. Whistburn Braly, who were natives of Missouri.
 They first settled in McMinnville, Oregon, then moved to San Diego, California in 1886.
 The Bralys had six children: sons Clark, Addison, John Claude, and James, Jr., and daughters Carrie Lee and Margaret Grace.
 James C. Braly died on July 29, 1902.
 It appears the senior J. C. Braly either served in or ran for the Oregon State Legislature in 1876.
 J. C. Braly, Jr., moved to Portland in 1911 and became a successful businessman.
 The house itself was built for the junior Braly in 1926 and added to the National Register of Historic Places in 1991.